rocon/espo/README.md

 Use the adjective in Espo instead of the adverb (like in Esperanto) in constructs like: *ti stas pluvanta*  - it is raining.

+Adjectives precede the word they modifiy.
+If they follow the word they modify then the adjective gets the focus.

 4. *Affixes*

 The prefix *no-* is used instead of *mal-* to express opposities: *nolonga* (short).